braden-w/svelte-persisted-writable/README.md

-# 💾 Svelte Synced Store
+# 💾 Svelte Persisted Writable

 A drop-in extension of Svelte's `writable` that additionally stores and restores its contents using localStorage.
 Perfect for saving local preferences and much more.
 Fully type-safe.